johnsanterre/DataScience/PITCHME.md

 ---

-#### Disclaimer:  I have dysgraphia.
+Disclaimer:  I have dysgraphia.
 It's a kind of visual blindness for symbols.
 What this means: Get on github and fix my typos.
-Starting in markdown and moving to Latex at somepoint.

 Notes: